Assimilation (French colonialism): Senegal's Four Communes

 Examples of assimilation in practice in the colonies were in Senegal's Four Communes: Gorée, Dakar, Rufisque and Saint-Louis.
 The purpose of the theory of assimilation was to turn African natives into Frenchmen by educating them in the language and culture and making them equal French citizens.
 During the French Revolution of 1848, slavery was abolished, and the Four Communes were given voting rights and granted the right to elect a Deputy to the National Assembly in Paris.
 In the 1880s, France expanded its rule to other colonies.
 There was opposition from the French locals and so the universal laws did not apply to the new colonies.

 The residents of the Four Communes were referred as "originaires" and had been exposed to assimilation for so long that they had become a "typical French citizen... he was expected to be everything except in the color of his skin, a Frenchman."
 They were African elite".
 One of them was Blaise Diagne, who was the first black deputy in the French National assembly.
 He "defended the status of the originaires as French citizens".
 During his time as deputy, he proposed a resolution that would allow the residents of the Four Communes all the rights of French citizens, which included being able to serve in the army.
 That was especially important during World War I, and the resolution passed on October 19, 1915.
-The Four Communes remained the only French colony whose indigènes received French citizenship until 1944.